Getting Parts for Your Project

 Please see the working inventory of all components available for checkout in the lab.
 This inventory is as inclusive as possible but there may be additional items around the lab - feel free to look around but items must be checked out through a TA.

-MY.ECEParts may be special ordered from a number of companies available through your my.ece web page parts order form.
+MY.ECEParts may be special ordered from Amazon, Digikey, or Mouser through my.ece.
+Please refer to this tutorial for help using the my.ece purchasing app.
+Also, ask your TA or check your email for the ece 445 account number.
 This option requires TA approval before the order is processed.
 Once you've placed the order, email your TA to let them know there is an order waiting for their approval so that your order can be processed as quickly as possible.
 Otherwise, the order may be delayed!
 Since many part orders are usually placed with common vendors like Digi-key, these orders may be grouped into bulk orders placed on Wednesday and Friday.

 Parts ordered through this method will be delivered to the ECE Supply Center.